 Your professor asked for footnote citations, and you are freaking out.
 MLA makes footnotes simple.
 In MLA, footnotes can be used for citations of bibliographical information or for content notes.

 - Bibliographical citations are used when the parenthetical citations get too complicated or for a string of sources.
-They are also used to flag translations or editions.
+They are used to flag translations or editions.

 - Content notes are used to add further information that is related to a point, justify a study or to explain word choices.